 After completing detox, you’ll have a few treatment options.
 If you’re not being committed involuntarily, you can go home and work on your recovery without professional help.
 This is generally not recommended, however, as going back to a potentially triggering environment without proper addiction treatment after going through the experience of withdrawal and detox may lead to a relapse.

-The second option is attending outpatient addiction treatment services.
+The second option is attending intensive outpatient treatment services.
 With this method of treatment, you go home after detox and attend programs, classes and/or therapy to address the root of the addiction.
 Outpatient programs may work best for people who have a safe and non-triggering place to return to, as well as people who have strong motivation to recover.

 The third option is an inpatient treatment program.
 Inpatient treatment involves staying at a residential treatment center for a period of time, which may range from a week to several months.
 Treatment centers offer emotional and psychological support, including family therapy, to address the effects of drug abuse on family members and relationships.
 Participation in 12-step or similar drug addiction programs is also often part of the process.
 These programs have professionals trained in addiction medicine who understand the effects of mental disorders on severe addictions.